Select a category from the list, and then select a formatting style in the Format box.

 Select a currency, and then scroll to the top of the Format list to view the formatting options for the currency.

-The language setting ensures that date and currency formats are preserved even when the document is opened in an operating system that uses a different default language setting.
+The language setting ensures that date and currency formats, as well as decimal and thousands separators, are preserved even when the document is opened in an operating system that uses a different default language setting.

 Specify the options for the selected format.

 Enter the number of decimal places that you want to display.

 With fraction format, enter the number of places for the denominator that you want to display.

 Enter the maximum number of zeros to display in front of the decimal point.

 Changes the font colour of negative numbers to red.

 Inserts a separator between thousands.
 The type of separator that is used depends on your language settings.

 With scientific format, Engineering notation ensures that exponent is a multiple of 3.